charlesfrye/charlesfrye.github.io/_posts/2017-09-26-discrete-channel-graph-model.markdown

 From the perspective of an information theorist, the physical details of the channel are unimportant.
-All that matters is what kind of transformation it performs.
+All that matters is what kind of transformation it performs. to describe a deterministic transformation, we need to specify what the output will be for each input.
+Since the output of a random transformation is a random variable, this won't work for all channels.

-We can describe a random transformation by specifying, for each input $$x$$, what the probability of each possible value of $$Y$$ is.
+We can instead describe a random transformation by specifying, for each input $$x$$, a distribution over possible values of $$Y$$.
 This is a *conditional probability distribution*, sometimes written $$p(Y\lvert X)$$, where the vertical bar is pronounced "given".